MVSPrabash/Test/README.md

 ## Introduction

-***Concept:*** A Tool to analyze Financial Assets for an Individual or a Business and suggest best practices for financial wellbeing with Fusion Assistant (Built on Google's Gemini)
+***Concept:*** A Tool to analyze Financial Assets for an Individual or a Business and to suggest best practices for financial wellbeing with Fusion Assistant (Built on Google's Gemini)

 >[!WARNING]
 >This web application contains multiple security vulnerabilities.
-Read security section.
+Read the security section.

 &nbsp;The is our first Hackathon project as Freshers.
 Made just to demonstrate the idea of financial analysis tool.

-&nbsp;

 ### Security
-As this application is just for a demo purpose in hackathon we didn't intend take any security measures
+As this application is just for a demo purpose in hackathon we intentionally didn't take any security measures.
+If you're using our code, keep these in mind.

+#### List of Vulnerabilities.
-- Prone to SQL injection.
+- May be vulnerable to SQL injection.
-- No measures were taken to prevent database poisoning.
+- Measures against preventing database poisoning.
+- CSRF protection
+- Sanitization for XSS (Cross Site Scripting)
+- Error handling
+- Asset details aren't encrypted

 ---